jpype-project/jpype/doc/quickguide.rst

 Java strings are similar to Python strings.
 They are both immutable and produce a new string when altered.
 Most operations can use Java strings in place of Python strings, with minor exceptions as Python strings are not completely duck typed.
-When comparing or using as dictionary keys JString should be converted to Python.
+When comparing or using as dictionary keys, all JString objects should be converted to Python.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+